MinasA1/AirBnB_clone/README.md

 ~/AirBnB_clone$ ./console
 ```

-If you are a developer who would like to fork our current project to create your own domain-specific HAirBnB, please contact us.
+If you are a developer who would like to fork our current project to create your own domain-specific HBnB, please contact us.
 See the AUTHORS file.

 ## Usage